PaskLab/adastry-ui/docs/docs/services/rewards-history.md

 ## Active Stake

-Active Stake represent the amount of stake that will take part in the consensus protocol for the related epoch.
+Active Stake represents the amount of stake that will take part in the consensus protocol for the related epoch.
 The account will receive rewards related to this amount 2 epochs later.

 ## Spot

-Spot refer to ADA price in the user preferred currency at the beginning of the epoch, when rewards are received.
+Spot refers to ADA price in the user preferred currency at the beginning of the epoch, when rewards are received.

 Preferred currency can be set using the top left dollar ($) sign icon.